Waxing

 There is high New Moon ocean tide on this date.
 Combined Sun and Moon gravitational tidal force working on Earth is strong, because of the Sun-Moon-Earth syzygy alignment.

 The length of the lunation is 29 days, 9 hours and 51 minutes.
 It is 1 hour and 56 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 2 hours and 53 minutes shorter than the mean synodic month length.
 It is 3 hours and 16 minutes longer compared to 21st century's shortest synodic month length.

-The true anomaly is ∠296.5°.
-At the beginning of the next synodic month the true anomaly is going to be ∠321.7°.
+The true anomaly of the Moon orbit is ∠296.5° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠321.7°.

-8 days after point of apogee on 8 April 2018 at 05:32 in ♑ Capricorn.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 4 days, until the Moon reaches the point of next perigee on 20 April 2018 at 14:44 in ♊ Gemini.
+8 days since point of apogee on 8 April 2018 at 05:32 in ♑ Capricorn the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 4 days until the Moon reaches the point of next perigee on 20 April 2018 at 14:44 in ♊ Gemini.

 The Moon is 378 245 km (235 031 mi) away from Earth and getting closer over the next 4 days until the point perigee when Earth-Moon distance is going to be 368 713 km (229 108 mi).

-6 days after descending node on 10 April 2018 at 08:09 in ♒ Aquarius.
-The Moon is located south of the ecliptic over the following 7 days, until the lunar orbit crosses from South to North in ascending node on 23 April 2018 at 12:19 in ♌ Leo.
+6 days after descending node on 10 April 2018 at 08:09 in ♒ Aquarius the Moon is positioned south of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from South to North in ascending node on 23 April 2018 at 12:19 in ♌ Leo.

-8 days since the previous standstill on 7 April 2018 at 14:37 in ♑ Capricorn when the Moon has reached South declination of ∠-20.320°, the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠20.445° at the point of next northern standstill on 21 April 2018 at 07:38 in ♋ Cancer.
+8 days since the last southern standstill on 7 April 2018 at 14:37 in ♑ Capricorn when the Moon has reached South declination of ∠-20.320° the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠20.445° at the point of next northern standstill on 21 April 2018 at 07:38 in ♋ Cancer.

 The Moon is in a New Moon geocentric conjunction with the Sun and thus forming Sun-Moon-Earth syzygy alignment.